ARTbio/metavisitor/docs/index.md

 - [`sr_bowtie`](https://github.com/ARTbio/tools-artbio/tree/master/tools/sr_bowtie)
 - [`yac_clipper`](https://github.com/ARTbio/tools-artbio/tree/master/tools/yac_clipper)

-Other tools from other developers are used in the suite_metavisitor_2.
+Other tools from other developers are used in the suite metavisitor-2.
 These tools are available from the [main Galaxy toolshed](https://toolshed.g2.bx.psu.edu/):

      name="bowtie2" owner="devteam"